John Michael D'Arcy: Bishop of Fort Wayne-South Bend

-D'Arcy was named bishop of the Diocese of Fort Wayne-South Bend by Pope Paul II on February 26, 1985.
+D'Arcy was named bishop of Fort Wayne-South Bend by Pope John Paul II on February 26, 1985.
 Replacing Bishop William McManus, D'Arcy was installed on May 1, 1985.

-In March 2009, D'Arcy declared he would boycott the May graduation ceremony at the University of Notre Dame because President Barack Obama would be delivering the commencement speech and receiving an honorary degree.
+In 2009, D'Arcy declared he would boycott the May graduation ceremony at the University of Notre Dame because President Barack Obama would be delivering the commencement speech and receiving an honorary degree.
 Noting Obama's "unwillingness to hold human life as sacred," he said that "a bishop must teach the Catholic faith 'in season and out of season,' and he teaches not only by his words–but by his actions" and asked Notre Dame if by choosing Obama "it has chosen prestige over truth."

 Retirement and legacy

 Pope Benedict XVI accepted D'Arcy's resignation as bishop of Fort Wayne-South Bend on November 14, 2009.

 John D'Arcy died on February 3, 2013, in Fort Wayne, Indiana, from lung and brain cancer at age 80.
 Following his death, visitations were held at both St. Matthew's Cathedral in South Bend and the Cathedral of the Immaculate Conception in Fort Wayne.
-The Mass of Christian Burial for D'Arcy was held on February 8, 2013, at the Cathedral of the Immaculate Conception followed by the Rite of Committal, which was conducted privately with his family in the crypt of the cathedral.
+The mass of Christian burial for D'Arcy was held on February 8, 2013, at the Cathedral of the Immaculate Conception followed by the rite of committal, which was conducted privately with his family in the cathedral crypt.